knakatasf/c-socket-programming-client/README.md

 - **`num_of_udp_packets`** *(Integer)* – Number of packets in each train.
 - **`ttl`** *(Integer)* – Time-to-Live (TTL) value for UDP packets.

-**Note:** The program assumes the values are properly configured before running the program, otherwise it will issue an error.
+**Note:** The program assumes the values are properly configured before running the program; otherwise it will issue an error.

 ### **Running the Program**